-Southeastern Free Will Baptist College (SFWBC) exists to train men and women for church-related ministries which are distinctively Free Will Baptist in doctrine and fundamental in practice.
+The purpose of Southeastern Free Will Baptist College (SFWBC) is to train men and women for church-related ministries which are distinctively Free Will Baptist in doctrine and fundamental in practice.

 Students choosing to attend SFWBC do so because our program is more "ministry oriented" than "career oriented."
 It is our purpose to prepare our students for a variety of church related ministries such as: